pypa/packaging.python.org/source/contribute.rst

 The purpose of the |PyPUG| is

-    to be the authoritative resource on how to package, publish and install Python distributions using current tools
+    to be the authoritative resource on how to package, publish, and install Python projects using current tools.

 Scope